Loading...

 Stay Hydrated

-Drink water before and during your meal to aid digestion and manage blood sugar levels.
+Drink water before and during your meal to help with digestion and maintain hydration, which can have a positive effect on blood sugar regulation.

 healthspan-mbl